Humorous Short Stories: Witty, Satirical & Absurd

 “The Grey Parrot” by W. W. Jacobs

 A sailor is concerned about what his young wife is going to do while he’s away.
 He comes up with a plan.
 He gives his wife a parrot to keep her company.
-He tells her it has the ability to keep track of everything she does, even when she’s out.
-It will tell him about anything inappropriate that she does.
+He tells her it has the ability to keep track of everything she does, even when she’s out, and it will report to him.

 “The Conjuror’s Revenge” by Stephen Leacock